AdamStelmaszczyk/adamstelmaszczyk.github.io/_posts/2023-09-06-psyhos-tips-for-programming-contests.md

 64. Extend "Fast-Clearing Array".

-    - If each clear increases your counter by `RANGE`, you can store values in `0..RANGE-1`.
+    - If each clear increases your threshold by `RANGE`, you can store values in `0..RANGE-1`.
     - If collisions are acceptable, in many cases this can replace your sets/maps.
     ```
     int RANGE = 1000;